jeffboody/libvkk/readme.md

 The vkk\_renderer\_updateBuffer() function may be used to update uniform, vertex and index buffers.
-The default renderer may only update buffers when the update mode is set to DEFAULT and offscreen renderers may only update buffers when the update mode is set to OFFSCREEN.
-When a uniform buffer is declared with an update mode of DEFAULT or OFFSCREEN then the app must update the buffer once and only once every frame.
+The default renderer may only update buffers when the update mode is set to ASYNCHRONOUS and image renderers may only update buffers when the update mode is set to SYNCHRONOUS.
+When a uniform buffer is declared with an update mode of ASYNCHRONOUS or SYNCHRONOUS then the app must update the buffer once and only once every frame.
 The app must update the entire uniform buffer.
 The rules for updating a vertex/index buffer are subtly different.
-When a vertex/index buffer is declared with an update mode of DEFAULT or OFFSCREEN then the app may update the buffer zero or one time per frame.
+When a vertex/index buffer is declared with an update mode of ASYNCHRONOUS or SYNCHRONOUS then the app may update the buffer zero or one time per frame.
 The app may update a subset of the vertex/index buffer.
 The partial updates for vertex/index buffers allows the app to avoid reallocating a vertex/index buffer per frame when the underlying geometry may be changing shape.

 	void vkk_renderer_updateBuffer(vkk_renderer_t* self,